bernatferragut/CCT/Introductions/Microbit.md

     TEACHER NOTES
     * Live code slowly
     * Encourage people to go on the platform and test the code themselves

-**EXPLORE**
-> Using the Online Simulator

-* Change the icons
-* Change the string for their names
-* Change shake trigger for A + B
-* Make sure to mention all the sensors micro:bits have
-* Show a where the tutorials are in the makecode platform

 ## Download your Program
 **1.** Connect your micro:bit to your computer using a USB cable.